cisdeli/projetoWebDev/README.md

  * Try to add it to the cart.
 3. On the cart page click the button to go to Checkout.
 4. On the cart, try to remove all items by clicking the _trash icon_.
+5. Add some items to cart, log out and log in on the same account.
 #### Sign Up validation
 1. Try to sign up but fail to put the same passwords on both fields.
 2. Try to sign up using an email already registered (c1@hotmail.com).